About us

 We could have looked away.
 We didn't.

-Some would call it audacious—two young women taking on a crisis that government and agencies are trying to solve.
-A $15-20 billion problem.
-Sixty percent of a nation's water destroyed, an evironmental crisis of this magnitude.
+Some would call it audacious—two young women taking on a crisis that government and agencies are trying to solve:

-But every giant has fallen to someone willing to step forward when others wouldn't.
+Every challenge has fallen to someone willing to step forward when others wouldn't.
 Call it David versus Goliath.
 We call it the mission we were built for.

 One mission.